-There’s a lot of mediocre scary stories out there, so I’ve curated some of my favorites here and providing links where you can get them for free.
+I’ve curated some of my favorite spooky stories here and provided links where you can get them for free.
 1 & 2 are longer short stories, 3 – 9 can be read in one sitting each, 10 is a longer short (and not really scary per se, more of a folksy fall classic), and 11 & 12 are novel length.

 - The Willows by Algernon Blackwood – This is the creepiest story I’ve ever read, and I read it for the first time in my 30s.
 Maybe it was the fact that it was set on a canoe backpacking trip that made the horror seem more real to me.
 I could imagine myself on the windswept shore of a dark river at night, peering with unfamiliar terror at the strange shapes Blackwood describes.
 (I won’t spoil it for you.)